-In 2021, 55% of our gross royalty drilling in Canada occurred in the Alberta West area, which includes all of the Royalty Lands in B.C. and Alberta.
-These wells primarily targeted established liquids-rich gas and oil plays of the Cardium, Viking, and Mannville, as well as continued development drilling in the Clearwater play.
-In this area, 100% of the wells are horizontal drills and over 95% of the wells targeted oil.
-Cardium drilling resulted in 54 gross wells, or 24% of gross wells drilled in the area.
-Mannville drilling resulted in 53 gross wells, or 24% of gross wells drilled in Alberta West.
-The Clearwater play saw 57 gross wells drilled in 2021, or 25% of Alberta West drilling.
+In 2022, 252 wells, representing 50% of our gross royalty drilling in Canada, occurred in the Alberta West area, which includes our Royalty Lands in B.C. and Alberta.
+These wells primarily targeted established oil and liquids rich gas plays of the Cardium, Mannville and Spirit River group, as well as continued development and exploratory drilling in the Clearwater play.
+In this area, 100% of the wells are horizontal drills and approximately 80% of the wells targeted oil, while the other 20% of activity was concentrated in the highly prolific Deep Basin liquids rich gas area.
+Cardium drilling resulted in 75 gross wells, or 30% of gross wells drilled in the area.
+Mannville oil and gas targets, including Sparky multi lateral wells, resulted in 44 gross wells, or 17% of gross wells drilled in Alberta West.
+Clearwater activity on our lands hit a record of 62 gross wells drilled during the year, representing 25% of Alberta West drilling.
+Through a targeted acquisition, and associated drilling commitment, Freehold added over 300,000 acres of Royalty Lands in the Clearwater play to our portfolio under a private growth-oriented operator with a track record of success in the area.